kaifczxc-lab/pASCNN/README.md

 My work is not SOTA, this arch is extremely new, but it produces results consistently higher than those presented to it by its opponents, the basic ViT-like transformer

+Most of the code was written using LLM.
+The code was reviewed, but I inevitably missed something.
+So, when talking about the correctness of the work done, I will refer to the correct test results and partially to the code, but it is obvious that the code cannot be without bugs and gaps

+The work was completed by one person

-I also don't deny that similar work may have been done, but I personally haven't seen architectures with the makings of p-adic structures and bundles, along with a ternary readout system in the form of a codebook (which can currently compete with others in only one of three tests conducted).
+I also don't deny that similar work may have been done, but I personally haven't seen architectures with the makings of p-adic structures and bundles, along with a ternary readout system in the form of a codebook (which can currently compete with others in only one of three tests conducted)

 Here the description about technology